Welcome to the author's website

 His latest sports books are Slow Death: Memoirs of a Cricket Umpire (Random House Struik) on the most experienced international umpire of all time, Rudi Koertzen, and The No.10s: South Africa's Finest Flyhalves 1891-2010 (June and November 2010).

-He has lately turned to historical publications as well, of which his latest works are Boer Boy - Memoirs of an Anglo-Boer War Youth (December 2010, also published in Afrikaans as Boerseun - Memoires van 'n Anglo-Boereoorlogseun); Brothers in Arms - Hollanders in the Anglo-Boer War (February 2012, also published as Broers in die Stryd - Hollanders in die Anglo-Boereoorlog); Angels of Mercy - Foreign Women in the Anglo-Boer War (March 2013, also published in Afrikaans as Engele in die Vreemde); Vegter en Balling - Boereoorlogervarings van Veldkornet Charles von Maltitz (March 2013) and Churchill's South Africa - Travels during the Anglo-Boer War (June 2013).
+He has lately turned to historical publications as well, of which his latest works are Boer Boy - Memoirs of an Anglo-Boer War Youth (December 2010, also published in Afrikaans as Boerseun - Memoires van 'n Anglo-Boereoorlogseun); Brothers in Arms - Hollanders in the Anglo-Boer War (February 2012, also published as Broers in die Stryd - Hollanders in die Anglo-Boereoorlog); Angels of Mercy - Foreign Women in the Anglo-Boer War (March 2013, also published in Afrikaans as Engele in die Vreemde); Vegter en Balling - Boereoorlogervarings van Veldkornet Charles von Maltitz (March 2013); Churchill's South Africa - Travels during the Anglo-Boer War (June 2013) and The Historical Karoo: Traces of the Past in South Africa's Arid Interior (July 2013).

-Chris lives in Sunset Beach in Cape Town and his main interests are travel, photography, reading, outdoor life and sport.
+Chris lives in Claremont in Cape Town and his main interests are travel, photography, reading, outdoor life and sport.